scott-middleton/Restaurants/technical_questions.md

 * Test the performance in different scenarios and on different devices to get a better understanding of the issue.

-In this specific application it would seem likely that performance issues could by a by-product of parsing, mapping and rendering the restaurants list returned from the api, which could contain a large set of results.
+Although I do not have vast experience addressing performance issues in production, in this specific application it would seem likely that performance issues could be a result of parsing, mapping and rendering the restaurants list returned from the api, which could contain a large set of results.
 This specific case could be mitigated in some of the suggestions made in the API improvements question below.

 ## How would you improve the Just Eat APIs that you just used?